Lessons in leadership and talent management from a FTSE 10 multinational

 Sharon Doherty, Vodafone Global Organisation and People Development Director, and Graeme Yell, Global Head of Talent and Leadership, turned to Indigogold as part of a wider strategy to effect change.

-‘They were looking to foster a ‘coaching approach’ to leadership and management,’ said Priscilla Vacassin, founder-director of Indigogold.
+‘They were looking to foster a ‘coaching approach’ to leadership and management,’ said Daniel Vacassin, founder-director of Indigogold.
 ‘They wanted to make a long-term investment into their people.’

 TEMPERAMENT TO LONG-TERM TRACTION

 Vodafone’s ‘go-getter’ culture was part of the key to their success, but it was driven by annual performance cycles that left little room for long-term thinking.

 Vodafone had identified their top talent, the lifeblood of their senior management for the future, but the approach felt a little generic and not individually tailored.
 And, there were reserves of potential going untapped in their current leaders.

 ‘The culture of tough, temperament-led exuberance was causing the leaders’ more reflective, empathetic, and thought-driven qualities to be smothered,’ said Daniel.
 ‘These are the voices that can provide the balance of a mature and subtle approach to the future.’

 Vodafone’s sheer size was another obstacle; any intervention would need to ‘land well’ with senior management across the globe if it had any chance at effecting real change across the organisation.
 It would need to be simple, attractive, and infectious to recruit the rest of the workforce into an intrinsic cultural shift.

 HOW DO YOU MAKE CHANGE REAL?